mlight-lee/cad-viewer/packages/cad-viewer-example/README.md

 # CAD Viewer Example

-This is an example application that demonstrates how to use the `@mlightcad/cad-viewer` component library.
+This is an example application that demonstrates how to use the `@mlightcad/cad-viewer` component.

 ## Features